8 Introduction to Assembly Language

 The next step up in language levels is to represent each of these binary patterns with a short mnemonic.

-An example of an assembly code instruction
+An example of an assembly code instruction.

-A Short history of assembly languages#
+8.1.4 A Short history of assembly languages

-Assembly languages were first developed in the 1950s and were referred to as 2nd generation programming language.
 Assembly language is a low level language that uses mnemonic codes (symbols) to represent machine code instructions, rather than using the instructions’ numeric (binary) values.

 Essentially, assembly langauges are a much more readable but directly translatable representation of machine code.